joebobmiles/SUBLEQ-cpp/README.md

 You need the following to build this project:
  -  A C++ compiler.

+If you know what you're doing, that maybe all you need.
+For those who want to use the existing Windows tooling, you will need:

+ -  LLVM clang v9.0+
+ -  Microsoft Visual Studio 2017
+ -  PowerShell v3+ (if using PowerShell)

+## Building on Windows

+### With CMD

-To run the build on a Windows machine, make sure you have Visual Studio devtools in your system path and run the build script found in the scripts folder.
+Make sure that the Visual Studio devtools is in your system path (requires Visual Studio installed).
+You can use `shell.bat` in the scripts directory to do this.
+Then use `build.bat` from the project root to build `subleq` and `subleqc`.

+### With PowerShell

+Run `build.ps1` from the project root.
+You can use `scripts.ps1` to make the build script a global command, but it will only work in the project root.

 # References